Jean-Claude Van Damme: Early 1970s to 1980: Martial arts and first film appearance

-1982 to 1988: Early works and breakthrough
+1982–1988: Early works and breakthrough

-In 1982, Van Damme and childhood friend Michel Qissi moved to the United States in the hope of working as actors.
+In 1982, he and childhood friend Michel Qissi moved to the United States in the hope of working as actors.
 They did a variety of jobs to support themselves.
-Their first job working on a film as extras in the hip hop dance film Breakin' (1984), made by Cannon Films.
-They are seen dancing in the background at a dance demonstration.
+Their first job working on a film as extras in the hip hop dance film Breakin' (1984), made by Cannon Films; they are seen dancing in the background at a dance demonstration.

 Around that time he developed a friendship with action martial art film star Chuck Norris.
 They started sparring together, and Van Damme started to work as a bouncer at a bar named Woody's Wharf, owned by Norris.
+He also supplemented his income as a limousine driver and private karate instructor.

+He described his early days in the United States as being particularly difficult – excluding $2,000, he had placed all of his money from the sale of his gym into a European bank; thus, he struggled financially.
+To ensure his own emotional wellbeing, he would go for runs every night in Santa Monica.
+After that, he would train at the world-renowned Gold's Gym.
+This routine reportedly helped him survive for many years.
+He actively participated in casting calls and had a specific routine.
+On Wednesdays, he would purchase the Drama-Logue magazine; then Thursday mornings, he would send out his picture and resume in response to advertisements.
+He was willing to try anything to achieve success, even going so far as to fabricate a story.
+He would call movie studios and claim to be an actor from Brussels with an investor from Hong Kong.
+He also instructed a friend to play along and act as if they wanted him to star in a movie and were willing to invest money, but required additional funding.
+Armed with this, he approached producers and suddenly found that all his phone calls were being answered.
+Of course, his intention was simply to meet the person and put his name out there, as opposed to securing illegitimate deals.

 In the 1984 action film Missing in Action starring Norris, which was also released by Cannon Films, Van Damme is credited in the stunt team crew.
 That same year he also had a role in the comedy short film Monaco Forever.